Program description

 Timeline

-July 1, 2024 Application filing period opens
+August 1, 2025 Application filing period opens

-October 1, 2024 Application filing period closes
+Application filing period closes (Oncology/Hematology program)

-Oct-Nov 2024 Applications reviewed and interviews conducted
+October to November 2025 Applications reviewed and interviews conducted

-July 1, 2025 - June 30, 2027 Fellowship period
+July 1, 2026 - June 30, 2028 Fellowship period

 How to apply

-Interested applicants must complete the UCSF School of Pharmacy’s Centralized Fellowship Application Form, which will allow you to submit one application for multiple UCSF School of Pharmacy fellowship programs:
+Interested applicants must complete the UCSF School of Pharmacy’s Centralized Fellowship Application Form, which will allow you to submit one application for multiple UCSF School of Pharmacy fellowship programs.

 Please be prepared to: